-This sacred Holy Day begins at sundown on October 8th and is a reflective time of prayer, repentance, fasting, and charity.
+This sacred Holy Day is a reflective time of prayer, repentance, fasting, and charity.
 It is also a time for community and coming together.
-I am reminded of what the Lord tells us about community, companionship, and charity in Ecclesiastes 4:9-12:
+I am reminded of what God tells us about community, companionship, and charity in Ecclesiastes 4:9-12:

 Two are better than one, because they have a good return for their labor:

 If either of them falls down, one can help the other up.
 But pity anyone who falls and has no one to help them up.

 Also, if two lie down together, they will keep warm.
 But how can one keep warm alone?

 Though one may be overpowered, two can defend themselves.
 A cord of three strands is not quickly broken.

 This is a vivid reminder that it is not enough to simply feel sympathy for the needy or to only pray for them.
 We are to help supply the necessities of life they lack, to help them up, to help them stay warm and safe!